antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 • Couldn't match expected type ‘()’
 			  with actual type ‘Call -> Web3 (ListN 1024 (UIntN 256))’
 ```
-In this case, `getUpdateTimes` is a function taking a `Call` type and returns some strange wrapped in the `Web3` type.
+In this case, `getUpdateTimes` is a function taking a `Call` type and returns `ListN 1024 (UIntN 256)` wrapped in the `Web3` type.
 We'll unpack all these types soon.
 For now, know that this function matches the following function in our solidity contract:
 ```solidity
 function getUpdateTimes() external view
 	returns(uint[global_length])